Vyral/base-template/_posts/2018-12-11-decembers-real-estate-market-update.md

 In November, we had 18,521 active listings, which is an increase of 2.4% from last year.
 Listings under contract were down about 14.1% at 8,448.
 The monthly median sales price was at $262,000, an increase of 6.1% year to year.

 Interest rates and prices in the area have both gone up, creating somewhat of a pause in our market.
-The craziness of the Arizona elections has also seemed to have overwhelmed many.
+The craziness of the Arizona elections also seemed to have overwhelmed many.

 The number of homes that closed was 7,256, down 2.4% from last year.